This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-An opioid, or narcotic, is a type of medicine used to treat pain.
-Examples of opioids are morphine, hydrocodone, codeine, fentanyl, and oxycodone.
+An opioid is a type of medicine used to treat pain.
+Examples of opioids are oxycodone, morphine, fentanyl, or codeine.

 Contact your healthcare provider if: